 For more detailed instructions on how to build a chatbot, with screen captures of each step, Comm100 has the following resources:

-Now that you’ve seen the benefits of chatbot software across any industry, you’re ready to introduce a chatbot to your organization.
+Now that you’ve seen the benefits of chatbot across any industry, you’re ready to introduce a chatbot to your organization.
 Bringing a chatbot to your support team will mean:

 Kate is the Content Marketing Specialist at Comm100.
 She has extensive experience in content creation for technology companies across the world, including the UK, Australia and Canada.
 She specializes in B2B messaging, branding and soccer trivia.